brcallister/cs3450-Tools-Co-op/README.md

 ## Tool stack description and setup procedure:

 The tools we will be using for this project is C#, JavaScript, HTML, CSS, SQL, and potentially AWS.
 The front-end will be comprised of JavaScript, HTML, and CSS.
 C# will be the main language for our back-end components.
 SQL will create and manage our database.
+Our database will be comprised of several tables representing tools, customers, and employees.
+We will have a server application that while running, allows users to connect to and interact with our website.
+Through user input (which is throughly checked and certifiably secure), the database will be updated and maintained automatically.

 ## Build instructions: